rodrigosantorato/go-expert/README.md

 # go-expert
-Regarding studies related to the Go Expert couse by FullCycle
+Regarding studies related to the Go Expert course by FullCycle